jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-windows-development.md

 Clean Solution if needed.
 Then try installation again.

+### Create New Data Model and Table

+Assuming that you are using Microsoft SQL Server as the database and wanted to create a new table or data model, you could create a new dataset item in the data management project in the solution.
+You could go to menu Project → Add new item, or right-click on the data management project → Add → New Item (click show-all-files button in the solution explorer to see all files).
+On the left side of the pop out window, choose Data in "Common Items" in "Installed" then choose "DataSet" in the middle.
+Rename the file to typically the table or data model name.
+Click Add and wait for the new file to show.
+In the new xsd file (GUI), right click and Add → DataTable.
+Then rename the DataTable and right click to Add Columns one by one.
+In the solution explorer, find the new `<DataModel>.xsd` file and expand.
+You could see three auto-generated files: `<DataModel>.Designer.vb`, `<DataModel>.xsc`, and `<DataModel>.xss`.

+In the xsd file, add all the columns except the ones that the database will auto increment, for example `UniqueIdentity` column.
+You may also need to add the `TransactionTypeCode` column to indicate insert, update, and delete if you are using that convention with VB.net development structure.
+That column does not actually exist in the table.

 ## Microsoft SQL Server Database

 Use Microsoft SQL Server Management Studio in a Windows machine (virtual or actual Windows).
 This article is based on version 20.2.